When your loved one starts to lose their hearing, a little love, patience, and understanding can go a long way.

 - Pause the TV or move away from a loud dishwasher when you talk.

 - Don’t speak from another room.

 Be kind, don’t nag.
 Show understanding and support.
 Ask how you can help.
 “If you’re going to a concert or play, ask if she’d like to sit up close so she can hear,” Szot says.

 She says her husband’s nagging about her hearing problems didn’t help.
 Instead, be gentle but supportive.
-Gently ask your loved one to think about having her hearing checked.
-Offer to go with her to the screening test.
+Gently ask your loved one to think about having their hearing checked.
+Offer to go with them to the screening test.

-If she gets help, tell her you’re proud she took this step.
+If they get help, tell them you’re proud they took this step.

 Don’t pretend the hearing aids don’t exist.
 Instead, show interest.
 Ask to see how they work, Szot says.

 Be patient.
 Coming to terms with hearing loss is a process.
 It takes time.

 “It may take a while for us to get there,” Szot says, “but we will.”

 Get help.
 If your loved one continues to struggle, find help.
 Reach out to a therapist or a support group.
 Check the website of the Hearing Loss Association of America to look for groups that meet in your area.